-In order to curve this wave of misinformation, WhatsApp is taking a stand.
-The instant messaging service has decided to impose restrictions on how many times a message can be shared on its application in order to prevent the spread of false information adding fuel to the fire amongst the pandemic.
+To curve this wave of misinformation, WhatsApp is taking a stand.
+The instant messaging service has decided to impose restrictions on how many times a message can be shared on its application to prevent the spread of false information, adding fuel to the fire of the pandemic.

 The company released a statement stating that any message that has been forwarded five or more times will now face a restriction in terms of how many people you can forward that message to, reducing the number to only one contact (or one chat) at a time.
 This change is rolling out worldwide today.

-This isn’t the first time that WhatsApp has limited the number of people you can forward a message to.
-Last year, WhatsApp restricted users from forwarding a message to more than 5 users at a time, this led to a 25% drop in messages forwards globally.
+This isn’t the first time WhatsApp has limited the number of people you can forward a message to.
+Last year, WhatsApp restricted users from forwarding a message to more than 5 users at a time, this led to a 25% drop in message forwards globally.

 Obviously, this new WhatsApp limit does raise some new questions

-The main one being, “What if the message isn’t misinformation, but just like a funny video or meme?”
+The main one is, “What if the message isn’t misinformation, just like a funny video or meme?”

-As we all know, WhatsApp offers end-to-end encryption for users, which means that they are unable to read any of the messages but instead relies on the metadata of a message to measure its spread.
-The company even admits in a blog post that all forwarded messages aren’t bad, but that they have seen “a significant increase in the amount of forwarding which users have told us can feel overwhelming and can contribute to the spread of misinformation.”
+As we all know, WhatsApp offers end-to-end encryption for users, meaning they cannot read any of the messages but instead rely on the metadata of a message to measure its spread.
+The company even admits in a blog post that all forwarded messages aren’t bad but that they have seen “a significant increase in the amount of forwarding which users have told us can feel overwhelming and can contribute to the spread of misinformation.”

 They go on to say that the company believes it’s “important to slow the spread of these messages down to keep WhatsApp a place for personal conversation.”
 You can read more regarding the latest move here.